Don Lucio y el hermano pío

 Don Lucio y el hermano pío ("Don Lucio and the pious brother") is a 1960 Spanish comedy film directed by José Antonio Nieves Conde, starring Tony Leblanc and José Isbert.
-It tells the story of a swindler who becomes aquinted with a monk during a train ride to Madrid.
+It tells the story of a swindler who becomes acquainted with a monk during a train ride to Madrid.
 Leblanc received the Best Actor award from the National Syndicate of Spectacle.